-One of my most favorite soup recipes is my White Bean Soup with Garlic and Kale.
+One of my favorite soup recipes is my White Bean Soup with Garlic and Kale.

-I love that it’s SO fragrant on the stove, and it comes from a completely different flavor family than our other standby soups (minestrone, tomato basil and tortilla soup).
+I love that it’s SO fragrant on the stove, and it’s a completely different flavor profile than our other standby soups (Minestrone, Tomato Basil, and Tortilla Soup).

-The beauty of making this Instant Pot bean soup is that you don’t have to soak or pre cook the beans beforehand.
-You literally can put ALL of the ingredients into the Instant Pot, set the timer and walk away.
+The beauty of making this Instant Pot sausage and kale soup with white beans is that you don’t have to soak or precook the beans beforehand.
+You literally can put ALL of the ingredients into the Instant Pot, set the timer, and walk away.

-- The sausage will be cooked perfectly though.
+- Your sausage will be cooked perfectly through.

 - The kale will be sufficiently wilted, and yet not mushy.

-- The broth will be flavorful and absolutely delicious.
+- And the broth will be flavorful and absolutely delicious!

-Another perk of this recipe, is that you probably have everything you need to make it already in your kitchen.
+Another perk of this sausage soup recipe is that you probably have everything you need to make it already in your kitchen.

 Step 1.
-Rinse and sort beans, discarding any misshapen or discolored beans.
+Rinse and sort the beans, discarding any misshapen or discolored beans.

 Step 2.
 Place all ingredients in the Instant Pot.